youzan/SigmaTableViewModel/README.md

  1. Create an instance of the SigmaTableViewModel and use it as the tableview's delegate and datasource.
  2. Create the *sectionModelArray* for the view model instance.

+ ## Installation
+ ### CocoaPods
+ Coming soon...

+ ### Use the source code directly
+ You can also download the project and copy all files in the *Lib* folder to your project.

 ## More Discussions